veenasundara/LightningAlert/README.md

   * _The theme controls the color of the alert header._..

-..._To just display a success or error alert, do not pass any values for the last 2 parameters (message and list of button labels)._
+  * _To just display a success or error alert, do not pass any values for the last 2 parameters (message and list of button labels)._

 * to close the alert from the parent component, do this: